Free to Focus, Michael Hyatt’s new book, helps readers focus on completing their most important work rather than getting bogged down in the minutiae.

 In terms of setting up an ideal week as Hyatt recommends, you may want to take a look at Daniel Pink’s newest book When, the Scientific Secrets of Perfect Timing.
 The book helps readers determine the time of day they are most ready to tackle creative and analytical work, as well as when to step back from various activities.

 Don’t Confuse Busyness with Productivity

 Focusing on your highest contribution is hard work.
-You need mindsets and systems that will streamline the process and make it easier to get the right stuff done by blocking out time and distractions.
+You need mindsets and systems that will streamline the process by blocking distractions.

-Michael Hyatt’s systems aren’t the only tools out there that can solve this for you, but I’ve found them effective for years now.
+Obviously, Michael Hyatt’s systems aren’t the only tools out there that can solve this for you.
+That said, I’ve found them effective for years now.

-I can wholeheartedly recommend Free to Focus and the planners as tools that will get you and keep you pointed in the right direction.
+I wholeheartedly recommend Free to Focus and the planners to make you more productive.